Data Protection – Patient Sharing Data Agreement

 DeepMind, the Royal Free and the ruling

-What can we learn from this high-profile case?
+Furthermore, what can we learn from this high-profile case?

 Dare we let the dust settle?

-The UK Information Commissioners’ ruling last month to Google DeepMind and the Royal Free London NHS Foundation Trust, was a clear shot across the bows.
+Furthermore, the UK Information Commissioners’ ruling last month to Google DeepMind and the Royal Free London NHS Foundation Trust, was a clear shot across the bows.
 Although enforcement action is rare, it sends the message of what can be done when any eHealth project is not compliant with data protection law.

 It’s undeniable that protection of patient data is a hugely complex area, and even Google DeepMind, responding to the ruling, said: